tlevine/dada.pink/on-wanting-to-do-nothing/index.md

 to so many people?

-I actually feel sort of bad that I have so many computer articles up here.
+I actually feel sort of bad that I have so many computer articles up here, because it supports the study of this stuff that I think is not worth learning.
 People really want data science and whatnot to be useful, but I don't think it really is; people just have to say it's useful because that's how they get grants and customers and jobs.

 ## Getting in the way of people

-Maybe we should make the world a better place while we're here.
-That sounds like a nice idea to me.
-Unfortunately, I don't think there's much one can do about this.
+Even though I see everything as pointless, I know that other people are doing very important things, and I don't want to get in their way.

+I think this is much of why I like being in nature.
+Unlike me, other people have jobs and school and other productive occupations.
+I ame reluctant to distract them from their important things or to get in their way literally.

+## Protestant ethic

+##
 So I like things that are reward me *now*, or at least within the next few months.
 I think people call this "short-sighted".
 Or maybe they call it "living in the moment".